 Everything You Need To Know About Coffee Around The World

-The best environments for the growth of coffee trees are at high altitudes in a tropical climate.
-These conditions are generally found around the Equatorial zone, between latitudes 25 degrees North and 30 degrees South.
-Coffee trees need rich soil and enough moisture to thrive.
+The best growth environments for coffee trees are at high altitudes in a tropical climate.
+These conditions are mostly found around the equatorial zone, between latitudes 25 degrees north and 30 degrees south.
+They need rich soil and enough moisture to thrive.

 Nature provides a perfectly balanced environment for coffee trees to grow on the slopes of the active Mauna Loa volcano.
 Young coffee trees are planted in black, volcanic soil.
-Kona coffee is carefully processed and produces a delicious, rich and aromatic cup of medium-bodied coffee.
+Kona coffee is carefully processed and produces a rich and aromatic medium-bodied coffee.

 Ranked as the second biggest coffee producer worldwide.
 The rocky landscape and terrain make it incredibly difficult to harvest and transport the beans.
 Such care and attention to every element of the coffee production has produced a consistently good coffee bean, with a mild flavour and well-balanced acidity.

 The biggest coffee producing country in the world.
 The coffee plantations in Brazil often cover huge areas of land, need hundreds of people to manage them, and produce enormous quantities of both Arabica and Robusta beans.
 Brazilian coffee is medium-bodied and sweet, with a low acidity.